Read our 2024 annual report

 » Learn about Concern’s work in Sierra Leone

-Political unrest, conflict, and climate change have left Burkina Faso facing the worst humanitarian crisis in the country’s history — and a crisis largely “forgotten” in western media.
-Conditions improved somewhat in 2023: Inflation fell to 0.7% (compared to 14.1% in 2022), and the extreme poverty rate decreased slightly from 26.3% to 25.6%.
-However, the country has limited natural resources and more than 40% of Burkinabe live below the poverty line.
+Political unrest, conflict, and climate change have left Burkina Faso facing the worst humanitarian crisis in the country’s history — and a crisis largely forgotten in western media.
+With limited natural resources and ongoing instability, more than 40% of Burkinabè live below the poverty line.
 Lasting improvement in poverty rates hinges on how well the security situation holds.
-Unfortunately, violence continued in 2023 and into 2024.

 » Learn more about the crisis in Burkina Faso